 Act 1 has put an increased emphasis on the need to consider the financial status of the home schools on a school by school basis and moved the budget time frame ahead seven months.
-The Center has begun budget discussions for 2020-2021.
+The Center has begun budget discussions for 2021-2022.
 The Professional Advisory Committee, administration and the Joint Committee have been considering the instructional areas of the Center and discussion has begun to determine if expanding or eliminating program areas is in the best interest of the Center.
 This along with the continued funding of the Capital Projects fund, will allow continuing future capital improvements as the needs associated with a forty-year-old building continue to surface.
-Capital projects scheduled for the 2020-2021 school year include an in-house lighting project for approximately \$50,000 in lighting renovations.
+Capital projects scheduled for the 2021-2022 school year include Technology switch replacement, phone server replacement and server storage device replacements for approximately \$62,000.